Tuesday, November 12, 2013

 Neither did Pearl.

-So, like the daughter of a true king, Pearl held her head high, smiled her sweetest and most genuine smile, sang a tranquil melody, and rubbed the Witch Hazel’s nauseating feet without a hint of repulsion to be found.
+So, like the daughter of a true king, Pearl held her head high, smiled her sweetest and most genuine smile, sang a gentle melody, and washed the Witch Hazel’s weary feet without a hint of complaint.

-As you can see, “True love is the most testing pursuit,” and that is well known.
-Our Pearl is passing the test.
+As you can see, true love is a testing pursuit—and our Pearl is passing the test beautifully.

 1…Now my story is done.